DoHerasYang/DoHerasYang.github.io/_posts/2019-12-11-Sheffield -Machine -Learning.md

 **Normalization**:  The way to avoid the overfitting for the training dataset.

+**Multivatiate differentiating and Integration** : .
+The derivative of a function at a chosen input value describes the rate of change of the function near that input value.
+The process of finding a derivative is called *differentiation*.
+For more details. follow this [link](http://www.columbia.edu/itc/sipa/math/calc_rules_multivar.html).

 ### 2. Bayes Rules

 #### 2.1 Some Review about Bayes and Probality